Michael-Williams49/movie-recs/docs/Tasks.md

 ### Output

 - NumPy arrays: U (user latent feature matrix) and V (movie latent feature matrix).
 The ith row in V must corresponds to the latent feature vector for the movie with movie ID i.
-- Training error (MAE) and test error (MAE) from the validation method.
+- Training error (MAE) and test error (MAE) from the validate method.

 ### Methods